digital-biopsy/GBM_measurement_pipeline_deprecated/README.md

-# Digital Biopsy - Unet Membrane Segmentation
+# Digital Biopsy - Deep Segmentation
-This is the unet segmentation tool for digital biopsy project.
+This is the segmentation tool for digital biopsy project.
 It also contains some useful git command instructions for the reference.
+## To Do List
+- [ ] Add grayscale augmentation methods to prevent overfitting on color.
+- [ ] Refactor code to enable training on server/local pc.
+- [ ] Modulize code and seperate original data from augmentated training data.
+- [ ] Potentially develop an end-to-end prediction method.
+- [ ] Potentially use more advanced method when segmenting podocytes.
 ## Git Commands
 The easiest way to use github is through [Github Desktop](https://desktop.github.com/).
 But here are some commands that might be helpful in case of necessary.
 #### 1. Clone the repository